Geology and Geophysics

 There is no formal language requirement and no required curriculum.
 Students plan their course of study in consultation with their adviser to meet individual interests and needs and to lay the foundations for dissertation research.
 At the end of the first year the faculty reviews the standing of each student.
 A student recommended for continuation in the Ph.D. program will be so notified.
 Some students may be encouraged at that time to pursue only the M.S. degree.
 At the end of the second year the faculty reviews each student’s overall performance to determine whether the student is qualified to continue for the Ph.D. degree.
 In order to qualify, a student must have met the Graduate School Honors requirement and maintained a better than passing record in the areas of concentration.
 Also, a student must have satisfied the requirements of the Qualifying Exam by having completed two Research Discourses termed (according to their degree of development) the Minor and the Major Discourses.
 The Major Discourse will be presented at the Qualifying Presentation, followed by an extended question period wherein the student must successfully defend both Discourses.
 Remaining degree requirements include a dissertation review in the third year; the preparation and defense of the dissertation; and the submission of the dissertation to the Graduate School.

 Teaching experience is regarded as an integral part of the graduate training program in Geology and Geophysics.
-For that reason all students are required to serve as teaching fellows (5 hours per week) for two terms during the course of their predoctoral training.
+For this reason, all students are required to serve as teaching fellows for two terms during the course of their predoctoral training.
+Students whose advisers experience disruption in funding may require additional support from the Graduate School.
+In such cases, students will be required to teach additional terms, if needed, after they have fulfilled the academic teaching requirement.

 In addition to all other requirements, students must successfully complete G&G 710, Responsible and Ethical Conduct of Research, prior to the end of their first year of study.